Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi/README.md

 # Custom Vision + Azure IoT Edge on a Raspberry Pi 3

 This is a sample showing how to deploy a Custom Vision model to a Raspberry Pi 3 device running Azure IoT Edge.
 It can also be deployed on an x64 machine.
 It has been ported to the newer IoT Edge GA bits.

+Check out [this video](https://www.youtube.com/watch?v=_K5fqGLO8us) to see this demo in action and understand how it was built.

 This solution is made of 3 modules:

 - **Camera capture** - this module captures the video stream from a USB camera, sends the frames for analysis to the custom vision module and shares the output of this analysis to the edgeHub.
 This module is written in python and uses [OpenCV](https://opencv.org/) to read the video feed.
 - **Custom vision** - it is a web service over HTTP running locally that takes in images and classifies them based on a custom model built via the [Custom Vision website](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/).
 This module has been exported from the Custom Vision website and slightly modified to run on a ARM architecture.
 You can modify it by updating the model.pb and label.txt files to update the model.